It’s important for directors to realise that help for struggling companies is available. You just need to know where to look.

-If a company is struggling, it generally means that there are cashflow issues that need to be addressed.
+If a business is struggling, it generally means that there are cash flow issues that need to be addressed.
 Sometimes this means that a business cannot pay its bills on time, but in other instances it could be a sign of imminent insolvency.

 If your business is facing financial difficulties, it’s best to seek professional advice as early as possible.
 This is when you’ll have the most options available to you and therefore be more able to turn your company’s fortunes around.

-Seek help for struggling companies as soon as you're uncertain about your next steps, or when the possibility of insolvency enters your mind.
+Seek help for a struggling business as soon as you're uncertain about your next steps, or when cash flow becomes a problem.
 This proactive approach will help prove that, as a director, you’ve taken the appropriate steps to rectify the problem.
 This is extremely important if your company eventually goes into liquidation.

-You may think that you won’t receive help for struggling companies if you have bad credit, a County Court Judgement (CCJ) or a history of trading problems.
+You may think that you won’t receive help for a struggling business if you have bad credit, a County Court Judgement (CCJ) or a history of trading problems.
 However, you still have several options open to you.
-Some routes will result in a company dissolving, but this is often in a way that maximises creditors’ interests and leaves you in a strong position to move forward.

-Some company directors choose to try to do everything themselves, rather than seek help for their struggling companies.
+Some company directors choose to try to do everything themselves, rather than seek help for their struggling business

 While this is sometimes necessary, due to lack of funds or knowledge of the support available, we would always suggest seeking expert advice before acting.

 Start by writing business, sales, marketing and operation plans for your business.
 This will help you identify your goals, as well as streamline processes and cut out unnecessary costs.

 Explain this plan to key personnel, then have an honest discussion about the company’s future.
 Revise your plans according to the ideas they put forward and try to find alternative ways of saving money.